 Full coverage car insurance in the U.S. costs an average of $2,014 per year in 2023, based on Bankrate's research and analysis.
 It's unlikely that you will pay exactly that, however, since many factors go into determining your rate.
 One of those factors is the make and model of your car.
 How do minivans stack up against the average?
 Bankrate’s insurance editorial team looked at average rates for Honda Odyssey and Chrysler Pacifica to help answer that question.

 How much does it cost to insure a minivan?

-While the average national cost of insurance is $1,674 annually for a full coverage policy, the make and model of your vehicle will typically have an impact on the cost of your auto insurance rates.
-The price of insuring the make and model of your vehicle is also likely to vary from carrier to carrier, which is one reason why it may be beneficial to compare insurance quotes from multiple companies.
+While the average national cost of car insurance is $2,014 annually for a full coverage policy, with state-mandated minimum coverage averaging $622, the make and model of your vehicle will have an impact on the actual cost of your auto insurance rates.
+The price of insuring your vehicle is also likely to vary from carrier to carrier, which is why we recommend that you ask for quotes from multiple companies.
 Carriers use multiple points of consideration to determine insurance pricing for a particular model, including: